mleong25/tuun/README.md

 ## Available Scripts

 *NOTE:* If you do not have npm installed, these scripts will not work.
-Install npm from the terminal with `npm i`
+Install npm from the terminal with `brew install node` with HomeBrew or [Install Node / npm](https://www.npmjs.com/get-npm)

+Run `npm i` to install / update dependencies for the project prior to running.

 In the project directory, you can run: